Ethnic groups in the Philippines: Mamanwa

-Lumad
+Lumad ethnolinguistic groups

 The Lumad are the un-Islamized and un-Christianized (or only recently Christianized) indigenous Austronesian peoples of Mindanao.
 They include several ethnolinguistic groups such as the Manobo, the Tasaday, the Mamanwa, the Mandaya, the B'laan, the T'boli, and the Kalagan.
 They primarily inhabit the eastern parts of Mindanao such as the Caraga, and Davao Regions.